Promist-Moon/tp/docs/DeveloperGuide.md

 **System:** Tuiniverse Student Management System (TSMS) **Use case:** UC-DeleteStudent
 **Actor:** Tutor

+### **Preconditions**
+- There is an existing student with the specified index.

+### **Guarantees:**
+- Student no longer appears in contact list panel.
+- Student's lessons get removed from lesson list.
+- Total earned for month and total unpaid will decrease.

 ### **MSS**
 1. Tutor chooses to delete a student.